awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-account-setup.md

 ## Task 2: Configuring Change Manager change freeze event approvers and best practices<a name="cm-configure-account-task-2"></a>

-After you complete the steps in [Task 1: Configuring Change Manager user identity management and template reviewers](#cm-configure-account-task-1), you can designate extra reviewers for change requests during *change freeze events* and specify which available best practices you want to enable for your Change Manager operations\.
+After you complete the steps in [Task 1: Configuring Change Manager user identity management and template reviewers](#cm-configure-account-task-1), you can designate extra reviewers for change requests during *change freeze events* and specify which available best practices you want to allow for your Change Manager operations\.

 A change freeze event means that restrictions are in place in the current change calendar \(the calendar state in AWS Systems Manager Change Calendar is CLOSED\)\.
 In these cases, in addition to regular approvers for change requests, change freeze approvers must also grant permission for this change request to run\.
 If they don't, the change won't be processed until the calendar state is again OPEN\.